twisst/processing-met-arduino/source/kleurenpotmeter.rst

 	void draw() {
 		background ( 150, 50, background_color );   // Initial background color, when we will open the serial window

+        println(background_color); // write the input from the Arduino to the console

 		if ( mousePressed  &&  ( mouseButton  ==  LEFT ) ) { // if the left mouse button is pressed
 			myPort.write ( '1' ) ;       // send a '1' to the Arduino IDE